lenafaure/alexaServer/README.md

-# Alexa-home-control-server
+# Alexa-health-cloud-server
-Server for Alexa home control
+Server for Alexa 4 HealthCloud